akshat-kh/mcb185_homework/54genomestats.md

 | D.melanogaster | gene |  108 | 88  | 60436 | 4558 | 9087 | 1765 |
 |                | exon |  648 | 21  | 12094 | 559  | 922  | 287  |
 |                | CDS  |  880 |  4  | 12094 | 490  | 1096 | 214  |

+<i>D. melanogaster</i> seems to have been sampled almost 1/3 as much as the other two
+organisms, given by their counts.
+It also appears to have the longest genomic features, on average